 4) Automatic stay

 Once the bankruptcy petition is filed, a stay automatically goes into effect.
-This means that creditors aren’t able to continue collection activities or repossess any property while a plan for bankruptcy is being created.
+Creditors cannot continue collection activities or repossess any property while a Chapter 11 bankruptcy plan is being created.

 5) Debtor in possession

 Once the petition is filed, the debtor assumes the role of debtor in possession.
 This means that the debtor can keep possession of assets during the debt reorganization.

 5) Disclosure statement and reorganization plan filed with the court